pancytopenia specialist doctor in Indore

 What is Pancytopenia?

 Pancytopenia is the condition in which your blood is not enough of the three critical types of blood cells, namely red blood cells, white blood cells, and platelets.
-These cells do important work in the body.
+These cells do important work in the body, and consulting a Pancytopenia specialist doctor in Indore can help ensure early diagnosis and proper treatment.

 • Red blood cells are responsible for oxygen transportation through the body.